-Consider this scenario: During a momentary lapse in sanity, you agreed to host a sleepover for your kiddo and 3 of his friends.
-Within hours, they manage to launch a baseball straight through your neighbor’s window.
+So, in a momentary lapse in sanity, you agreed to host a sleepover for your kiddo and 3 of his friends.
+Within hours, they launch a baseball straight through your neighbor’s window.
 You’ll likely be held responsible for the damage, and you’ll be glad to have the personal liability coverage to help pay for it!

 3. Medical Payments